Higher topological complexity of Seifert fibered manifolds: Background

 Next, we recall the results of Farber and Grant describing zero divisors with TC-weights at least two.
 We begin with the definition of stable cohomology operation.
-Let $R$ and $S$ be abelian groups. \\ \begin{definition} A stable cohomology operation of degree $i$,

-is a family of natural transformations $\mu:H^n(-;R)\to H^{n+i}(-;S)$, for $n\in \mathbb{Z}$ which commutes with the suspension isomorphisms. \end{definition} It follows that the stable cohomology operation $\mu$ commutes with all connecting homomorphisms in Mayer-Vietoris sequences and each homomorphism $\mu$ is a group homomorphism.\\
+Let $R$ and $S$ be abelian groups. \begin{definition} A degree $d$ stable cohomology operation $\mu:H^{\ast}(-;R)\to H^{\ast+d}(-;S)$ is a family of natural transformations $\mu:H^n(-;R)\to H^{n+d}(-;S)$, for $n\in \mathbb{Z}$ which commutes with the suspension isomorphisms. \end{definition} It follows that the stable cohomology operation $\mu$ commutes with all connecting homomorphisms in Mayer-Vietoris sequences and each homomorphism $\mu$ is a group homomorphism.
+The excess of a stable cohomology operation $\mu$ is the positive integer denoted as $e(\mu)$ and defined as $e(\mu):=1+\max\{k \mid \mu(u)=0 \text{ for all } u\in H^{k}(X;R)\}.$